-On top of earning your bachelor's degree at OHIO, you will also receive 31 credits in Military Science, Leadership, tactics, and "people skills" that will set you apart from your fellow students.
-In fact, a Bobcat Battalion Cadet can actually minor in Military Science.
+On top of earning your bachelor's degree at Ohio University, you will also receive 31 credits in military science, leadership, tactics, and interpersonal skills that will set you apart from your fellow students.
+In fact, a Bobcat Battalion cadet can actually minor in military science.
 Then, upon graduation, your resume will immediately set you above and beyond your peers.
-Every year, the Wall Street Journal surveys corporate Human Resources executives on the profession from which they would want to hire their new employees, and Military Officer has been #1 on that list every year.
+Every year, the Wall Street Journal surveys corporate human resources executives on the profession from which they would want to hire their new employees, and Military Officer has been #1 on that list every year.

 Not only are you learning world-class leadership and management skills with the Bobcat Battalion, you are also setting yourself up for an exciting and satisfying job, leading and managing some of America's finest young men and women.
 Whether you decide to go part-time with the Army Reserve or Army National Guard, or full-time as an active duty army officer, your pay and benefits will be extremely competitive.
 As a young Second Lieutenant on active duty, you can expect your pay and benefits to top $50,000.00 in just your first year of service.
 Then, you can expect to be promoted regularly, each promotion bringing in an even bigger paycheck.
 Benefits include free medical care, free housing, tuition assistance to continue your education, and a meal stipend.